-Here’s my guide to the top attractions and best things to do and see in Vicenza Italy.
-Vicenza is fantastic and underrated UNESCO-listed city, where you can take a Palladian journey.
+Looking for the top attractions and best things to do and see in Vicenza Italy.
+Vicenza?
+That’s a great idea.
+Vicenza is a fantastic and underrated UNESCO-listed city, where you can take a Palladian journey.

 Vicenza was the crucible of the celebrated Andrea Palladio.
 Palladio was one of the world’s greatest architects.
 Palladio created elegant buildings.